ironbar/google_code_jam_python/README.md

 - It may have sense to read all the problems at the start of the challenge and start by the problem that seems easier.
 - Using `snakeviz` to profile the code might help to optimize the code and pass the time limits.
+- Go trough the examples and the different levels of the problem.
+Usually they guide you to the correct solution.

 ## Environment